-Snoring is the sound that happens when breathing causes the tissues in the airway to vibrate during sleep.
-Snoring is common in women and people assigned female at birth.
-In fact, almost every woman snores on occasion and around 28% of adult women snore on a regular basis.
+Snoring, which happens when breathing causes the tissues in the airway to vibrate during sleep, is common in women and people assigned female at birth.
+In fact, almost every woman snores on occasion, and around 28% of adult women snore on a regular basis.

-After a woman falls asleep, muscles in their nose, mouth, and throat naturally relax.
+After someone falls asleep, muscles in their nose, mouth, and throat naturally relax.
 As these tissues soften and narrow the airway, they become more likely to vibrate.
 Many factors can exacerbate this process and increase the chances of snoring.

 Pregnancy